 Sources: National Cancer Institute, Susan G. Komen for the Cure, Advocate Health Care

 Breast cancer is a type of cancer that forms within breast tissues.
 It occurs in both men and women, though it is extremely rare among men.
 Following skin cancer, breast cancer is the most common type of cancer among women in the United States today.
-According to the National Cancer Institute, more than 207,000 U.S. women are diagnosed with this disease yearly.
+According to the National Cancer Institute, more than 268,600 women and more than 2,600 men are diagnosed with this disease each year.

 Breast cancer is caused by uncontrolled cell division and growth, and usually develops within the mammary ducts or lobules.
 Cancerous breast tumors typically mature at a slow rate.
 It is highly possible that a tumor may continue growing for up to 10 years before it becomes large enough to be felt as a lump.
 Breast cancer is usually separated into two categories: invasive and carcinoma in situ.

 Invasive breast cancer tends to be the more serious of the two types, because the abnormal and cancerous cells within the lobules or ducts break out into surrounding breast tissue.
 This allows the cancer to spread to the lymph nodes.
 In more advanced stages, cancer may also reach vital organs such as the liver, lungs or bones.

 Carcinoma in situ is a condition in which abnormal cells grow inside the lobules or ducts and remain contained.
 Because these cells have not developed the ability to invade tissues beyond the ducts or lobules, they are not considered fully cancerous.
 Although carcinoma in situ has been deemed a pre-cancerous condition, it is important to recognize that it may increase the risk of, or develop into, invasive cancer.

 Breast cancer primarily affects females, however approximately 1 percent of all breast cancer cases occur in men.
 Any woman is at risk, and her risk of getting breast cancer increases with age.